tsalb/feature-flag-designs/README.md

      *
      * Pros: Easy to implement and read.
 Abstracts away minor-medium changing implementation to the Callable class
      *       Best for small-medium features that need just method routing and not the entire class re-configured.
-     *       Suitable for a multiple developers making changes to this class, but merge conflicts can arise on DataService.cls
+     *       Suitable for a multiple developers making changes to this class, but merge conflicts can arise on `DataService` *
-     *
-     * Cons: This class is still dependent on a version of a method inside DataService.cls
+     * Cons: This class is still dependent on a version of a method inside `DataService`
-     *       DataService.cls has statically typed out methods and could lead to tech debt it not pruned over time.
+     *       `DataService` has statically typed out methods and could lead to tech debt it not pruned over time.
      *
      */
     @AuraEnabled